leonatwork/M365-License-Architect/README.md

 5.  **Export:** Use the CSV Export button to download your calculation for further processing in Excel.

 ---
+## Special thanks
+Thanks to Aaron Dinnage https://m365maps.com/ where most of the information for this came from
+---

 ## 📄 License